Tucson Audubon Staff

 Digital Media & Bird Conservation, 520 971-7924, email

 Matt first fell in love with the diverse biology of southeastern Arizona while volunteering at the Southwestern Research Station in the Chiricahua mountains.
-Later, his interest in birds reached new levels during a year of surveying for Southwestern Willow Flycatchers in the Grand Canyon.
+Later, his interest in birds reached new levels during a season of surveying for Southwestern Willow Flycatchers in the Grand Canyon.
 Now he can imagine nothing better than listening to Whip-poor-will and Canyon Wren song in one of his favorite Sky Islands!
 He considers the Loggerhead Shrike to be the coolest local bird.

-Starting at Tucson Audubon in 2004 as a habitat restoration field tech, Matt is currently webmaster, coordinator of the Vermilion Flycatcher, and an IBA Program Associate.
+Starting at Tucson Audubon in 2004 as a habitat restoration field tech, Matt is currently webmaster, coordinator of the Vermilion Flycatcher magazine, and an IBA Program Associate.
 He participates in Important Bird Area surveys all over southeast Arizona, and also volunteers for the Tucson Bird Count and various Christmas bird counts.

 Matt is originally from Los Angeles and has a bachelor’s degree in Environmental Studies from the University of California, Santa Cruz.
 He has extensive experience gathering data as a field biologist, including participation in the Mt.
 Graham Red Squirrel Monitoring Project at the University of Arizona and the El Segundo Dunes restoration project in Los Angeles.
 Matt has also worked in a print shop, done graphic design and was a bicycle messenger in San Francisco.
 In his free time, Matt enjoys teaching his young son about the biological bounty of the Sonoran desert, and riding one of his many bikes up Mt.
-Lemmon or across the country.
+Lemmon or across the US.